 The WLAN Configuration Screen allows you to configure the integrated WLAN Access Point (AP) which can support up to eight simultaneous clients using 802.11b/g/n.
-The WLAN AP operates on its own subnet and utilizes its own DHCP server.
-The wMMI remains at 192.168.128.100 (default) whether accessed via WLAN or Ethernet.

-WLAN Power: Select ON or OFF to turn the feature on or off.
+WLAN Mode: Select ON or OFF to turn the feature on or off.